Faculty & Staff - Paul Grosswiler

 + Grosswiler, P. (2000, May).
 Global media issues: Technology against technology.
 Visiting Fulbright Scholar presentation to the students and faculty, Journalism Department, Jinan University, Guangzhou, China.

 *Grosswiler, P. (1999, October).
 Anarchy in a technological society: An Ellulian perspective.
-Paper presented to the New York State Communication Association’s 57th annual convention, Monticello, N.Y.
+A paper presented to the New York State Communication Association’s 57th annual convention, Monticello, New York.

 *Grosswiler, P. (1999, October).
 The activist roots of media ecology: Mumford, Innis, and Ellul.
-Panel presentation to the New York State Communication Association’s 57th annual convention, Monticello, N.Y.
+A paper presented to the New York State Communication Association’s 57th annual convention, Monticello, New York.

 +Grosswiler, P. (1999, August).
 From Ross Perot to Matt Drudge: Media framing of new technology, democracy, and journalism in the new media age.
-Panel presentation titled Crafting Media Credibility: Journalism’s Role in Media Credibility Challenges of the New Media in the 1990s, Mass Communication and Society Division, Association for Education in Journalism and Mass Communication national convention, New Orleans, La.
+Presentation to a panel titled Crafting Media Credibility: Journalism’s Role in Media Credibility Challenges of the New Media in the 1990s, Mass Communication and Society Division, Association for Education in Journalism and Mass Communication national convention, New Orleans, Louisiana.

 *Grosswiler, P. (1999, June).
 McLuhan and diversity in electronic media culture.
-Panel presentation to the Canadian Communication Association, Congress of Social Sciences and Humanities, University of Sherbrooke, Quebec, Canada.
+A paper presented to the Canadian Communication Association, Congress of Social Sciences and Humanities, University of Sherbrooke, Sherbrooke, Quebec, Canada.

 *+Grosswiler, P. (1998, October).
 Cross-breeding media ecology and social ecology for social change.
-Paper presented to the New York State Communication Association’s 56th annual convention, Monticello, N.Y.
+A paper presented to the New York State Communication Association’s 56th annual convention, Monticello, New York.

 *+Grosswiler, P. (1998, October).
 Connecting medium theory and world-systems theory: Marshall McLuhan meets Immanuel Wallerstein.
-Paper presented to the New York State Communication Association’s 56th annual convention, Monticello, N.Y.
+A paper presented to the New York State Communication Association’s 56th annual convention, Monticello, New York.

 *Grosswiler, P. (1998, June).
 McLuhan, Habermas, and the mediated shape of the public sphere.
-Paper presented to the Canadian Communication Association, Congress of the Social Sciences and Humanities, University of Ottawa, Ottawa, Canada.
+A paper presented to the Canadian Communication Association, Congress of the Social Sciences and Humanities, University of Ottawa, Ottawa, Canada.

 *Grosswiler, P. (1998, April).
 The modernist concept of free speech in a postmodern world.
-Paper presented to the New Media, Free Speech: Challenges for the Future Conference, sponsored by the Mass Communication and Society Division of the Association for Education in Journalism and Mass Communication, University of South Florida, Tampa, Fla.
+A panel presentation to the New Media, Free Speech: Challenges for the Future Conference, sponsored by the Mass Communication and Society Division of Association for Education in Journalism and Mass Communication, University of South Florida, Tampa, Florida

 *Grosswiler, P. (1997, October).
 Subjectivity or the death of the subject: Q theory vs. postmodern theory.
-Paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Syracuse University, N.Y.
+A paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Syracuse University, New York.

 *Grosswiler, P. (1996, October).
 Neural network analysis as an alternative to factor analysis in mapping intersubjectivity in Q-methodology communication research.
-Paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Mo.
+A paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Missouri.

 *Grosswiler, P. (1996, May).
 Symbolic labeling of Cuba and Vietnam in selected U.S. newspaper editorials, 1991-1994.
-Paper presented to the International/ Intercultural/ Development Communication Division of the International Communication Association national convention, Chicago, Ill.
+A paper presented to the International/ Intercultural/ Development Communication Division of the International Communication Association national convention, Chicago, Illinois.

 *Grosswiler, P. (1995, November).
 A Q-method study of electronic media culture and modes of consciousness: Orality, literacy and secondary orality.
-Paper presented to the Mass Communication Division, Speech Communication Association national convention, San Antonio, Texas.
+A paper presented to the Mass Communication Division, Speech Communication Association national convention, San Antonio, Texas.

 Grosswiler, P. (1995, October).
 Symbolic labeling, the media and foreign policy: Images of surviving communist countries in the post-Cold War era.
 Poster presentation to the Peace Studies Research Symposium.
 University of Maine, Orono, Maine.

 *Grosswiler P. (1995, May).
 Selected media framing of the electronic town meeting concept during the 1992 presidential campaign.
-Paper presented to the Political Communication Division, International Communication Association national convention, Albuquerque, N.M.
+A paper presented to the Political Communication Division, International Communication Association national convention, Albuquerque, New Mexico.

 *Grosswiler, P. (1995, April).
 Elite U.S. newspaper editorial coverage of U.S. Cuba policy, 1991-1994: A case study of the media, foreign policy, and surviving communist countries in the post-Cold War era.
-Paper presented to the Media, Government and Public Policy Conference, sponsored by the Mass Communication and Society Division of the Association for Education in Journalism and Mass Communication, Syracuse University, N.Y.
+A paper presented to the Media, Government and Public Policy Conference, sponsored by the Mass Communication and Society Division of the Association for Education in Journalism and Mass Communication, Syracuse University, New York.

 *Grosswiler, P. (1994, August).
 A Q-study of media and ideology orientations: Exploring medium theory, critical theory and cultural studies.
-Paper presented to the Mass Communication and Society Division, Association for Education in Journalism and Mass Communication national convention, Atlanta, Ga.
+A paper presented to the Mass Communication and Society Division, Association for Education in Journalism and Mass Communication national convention, Atlanta, Georgia.

 *Grosswiler, P. (1993, October).
 Challenging third world media theory through subjectivity: A Q-study of Tanzanian media worker perceptions.
-Paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Mo.
+A paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Missouri.

 *Grosswiler, P. (1993, August).
 Emergence of a private press in socialist Tanzania: A study of media worker perceptions.
-Paper presented to the International Communication Division, Association for Education in Journalism and Mass Communication national convention, Kansas City, Mo.
+A paper presented to the International Communication Division, Association for Education in Journalism and Mass Communication national convention, Kansas City, Missouri.

-*Grosswiler, P. (1993, June).
+Grosswiler, P. (1993, June).
 Constructing socialism in Tanzanian media: A study of media worker perceptions.
-Paper presented to the Fifth Conference of North American and Cuban Philosophers, Havana, Cuba.
+A paper presented to the Fifth Conference of North American and Cuban Philosophers, Havana, Cuba.

-*Grosswiler, P. (1992, October).
+Grosswiler, P. (1992, October).
 The convergence of William Stephenson’s and Marshall McLuhan’s communication theories.
-Paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Mo.
+A paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Missouri.

-*Grosswiler, P. (1991, October).
+Grosswiler, P. (1991, October).
 Use of multimedia stimulus items in Q-methodology.
-Paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Mo.
+A paper presented to the International Society for the Scientific Study of Subjectivity annual conference, Columbia, Missouri.

 *Grosswiler, P. (1991, May).
 A synthesis of the dialectical methods of Marshall McLuhan and critical theory.
-Paper presented to the Philosophy of Communication Division, International Communication Association national convention, Chicago, Ill.
+A paper presented to the Philosophy of Communication Division, International Communication Association national convention, Chicago, Illinois.